directwebremoting/dwr/readme.txt

 PERFORMANCE:
-  This code is not optimal, however we are delaying tweaking until we know that performance is an issue
+  This code is not optimal, however we are delaying tweaking until we know that performance is an issue.
 TODO:
-  Something needs completing
+  Something needs completing.
 JDK*:
-  When we move the default support level from one JDK to another, we will need to alter this code
+  When we move the default support level from one JDK to another, we will need to alter this code.
+SERVLET*:
+  When we move the default servlet spec level from one version to another, we will need to alter this code.